A Novel State-Centric Necessary Condition for Time-Optimal Control of Controllable Linear Systems Based on Augmented Switching Laws (Extended Version): Introduction

-Compared with the PMP-based and HJB-based necessary conditions, this paper sets out to establish a theoretical framework for time-optimal control of controllable single-input linear systems and develops a novel \textit{state-centric} necessary condition that requires state information without dependence on costate information.
-Sections \ref{sec:ArcAnalysis} and \ref{sec:KeypointsFeasibilityOptimalTrajectory} derive trajectories' structures on arcs and keypoints for feasibility, respectively.
-Section \ref{sec:StateCentricNecessaryCondition} develops the state-centric necessary condition which is applied from theoretical and numerical perspectives in Sections \ref{sec:Applications} and \ref{sec:simulation} as examples, respectively.
-The contributions of this paper are as follows: \begin{enumerate} \item This paper establishes a novel theoretical framework for time-optimal control of controllable single-input linear systems, proposing the augmented switching law (ASL) which represents structures and feasibility of bang-bang and singular (BBS) trajectories in a compact form.
-Compared to existing representations of switching surfaces, the ASL can generally deal with high-order systems with state constraints.
-The developed framework provides a novel variational approach with feasibility assurance, i.e., perturbing the motion time of each arc with a fixed ASL and resulting in feasible perturbed BBS trajectories. \item Based on the developed framework, this paper proposes a novel state-centric necessary condition for time-optimality, asserting that the Jacobian matrix induced by the ASL is not full row rank.
-The condition is derived from the fact that if a BBS trajectory is optimal, then all perturbed feasible trajectories have a strictly longer terminal time than the original one.
-Compared to existing costate-based conditions, the proposed state-centric necessary condition only requires state information without dependence on costates.
-Note that costates are usually unobservable in practice, especially when the trajectory is not planned by costate-based optimization. \item This paper proposes a potential optimization idea based on the developed necessary condition.
-Given a feasible BBS trajectory as the initial value, the motion time is optimized with a fixed ASL until the Jacobian matrix is not full row rank.
+\item This paper proposes a potential optimization idea based on the developed necessary condition.
+Given a feasible BBS trajectory as the initial value, the motion time is optimized with a fixed ASL until the Jacobian matrix is not of full row rank.
 During iteration, the feasibility is guaranteed based on the developed ASL framework.
-Compared to discretized methods, the proposed approach can preserve the BBS arc structure and has the potential to significantly reduce control oscillations and open-loop integration errors of terminal states. \item The proposed state-centric necessary condition is applied to high-order chain-of-integrator systems with full state constraints which remains an open problem in the optimal control domain.
+Compared to discretized methods, the proposed approach can preserve the BBS arc structure and has the potential to significantly reduce control oscillations and open-loop integration errors of terminal states. \item The proposed state-centric condition is applied to high-order chain-of-integrator systems with full state constraints which remains an open problem in the optimal control domain.
 An upper bound on the number of arcs is determined in a general sense, while case-by-case analysis is necessary in traditional methods.
-A recursive equation of junction time is reasoned in chattering induced by 2nd-order constraints, which is challenging to prove by costate analysis.
+A recursive equation for the junction time when the state is tangent to the constraints' boundaries is derived in chattering arcs induced by 2nd-order constraints, which is challenging to prove by costate analysis.
 As a result, one could determine the existence of chattering induced by 2nd-order constraints in chain-of-integrator systems in future works.
 The above results demonstrate the theoretical effectiveness of the proposed necessary condition. \end{enumerate}